VictorDoros/toDoQACart/README.md

 # ToDo QA Cart App
-For testing purposes the application called [QAcart Todo App](https://todo.qacart.com/) was used, which allows the the user to create, edit and delete a list of tasks (named as todos).
+For testing purposes the application [QAcart Todo App](https://todo.qacart.com/) was used, which allows the user to create, edit and delete a list of tasks (called todos).

 The purpose of the project is to show one of the ways on structuring a big project in Cypress.